 Milli Vanilli Lip Sync Fail

-It was in 1989 when a performance that was scheduled by MTV in Bristol Connecticut that the first hints of a problem come to light.
+It was on 21 July 1989 during a performance scheduled by MTV in Bristol Connecticut that the first hints of a problem come to light.
 During a performance of Girl You Know its True when the backing track got caught in a loop and repeated the title over and over again.
 For a couple of seconds, the performance continued until the realization finally dawned on them.
 Both fled the stage immediately.
 The fact that a backing tape was used was not such an issue – as many artists do exactly that.
 Lip-synching has always been an issue with music, several other artists have admitted to participating in it.
 These include notable names like Mariah Carey, Cher, and Britney Spears.
 Some artists require to lip-sync during complex live performances that involve deep choreography that make it impossible to sing at the same time.
 Music accepts this and caters for it, but building an entire career based upon it?

 Music journalists began to take a deeper look at Milli Vanilli.
 Both frontmen insisted that they provided the audio for most of their material.
 They also offered proof with an impromptu rendition of their known material.
 No-one was convinced, however, and it wasn’t just the music world that weighed in with an opinion.
 Popular television sketch show In Living Color parodied Milli Vanilli when Keenan Ivory Wayans and his brother Damon fed off the growing controversy.
 It didn’t take too long for German producer Frank Farian to come clean and admit the startling truth.
 At no time did the presented duo record any vocals on the songs that were recorded.
 Both Rob and Fab also eventually admitted the truth as well but revealing that they only did what they did because they were penniless, starving and desperate.
 When Farian approached them to be the faces of his new musical project, both jumped at the chance.